top of page

 Third Week

 By third week, the female's cere is beginning gain some pale blue colour that appears unsaturated.
 You may notice a much paler circular colour around the nostrils.
+Some females may present with a muted pink cere that is not uniformly spread throughout the cere.

 Week Four